Gabs0403/tic_tac_toeAI/HOW_UI_CALLS_ENGINE.md

 **Responsibilities (back-end)**
 1. Create an empty board (3×3 matrix of rows and columns).
-2. Store the chosen difficulty in the Game State container (dictionary).
+2. Store the chosen difficulty in the `game_state` dictionary.
-3. Set the `"current player"` to `first_player`.
+3. Select who the current player is (who goes first).
 4. Set game status to `"in_progress"`.

 **Output (return value to front-end)**